27 Clever Ideas for Organizing Crafts Supplies

 Keep gift wrap and crafts supplies organized with a wire shower caddy.
 Hang one for wrapping supplies and a second one for crafting supplies.
 Use ribbons to suspend cans filled with pencils, paintbrushes, and more from the hooks.

 Stash smaller stickers and die cuts in a recipe box with tabbed dividers.
-This system also works well for die cuts organized by theme.
-The box is small enough that it can be packed with essentials and taken to a crop.
+Label each divider and organize by theme.
+The box is small enough that it can be packed with essentials and taken on-the-go.

 Party platters and serving sets make it easy to organize crafts supplies.
 Use the sections or cups to sort supplies by category.
 Choose one that spins so it's easy to grab what you need from any angle.

 A hanging canvas shoe organizer functions as handy art supply storage.
 The pocket depth is perfect for pens and pencils, paintbrushes, and notepads of various sizes.
 Suspend it from a curtain rod using clip-on rings, or hang it on the wall.